TomBosmans/TomBosmans.github.io/posts/2025-10-21-dependency-injection.md

   }
 }
 ```
-As you can see, the InvitationService class no longer depends on any specific implementation—it simply expects certain dependencies to be provided through its constructor.
+As you can see, the InvitationService class no longer depends on any specific implementation, instead it relies on abstractions (interfaces).
+This makes the class flexible and easy to test, because you can swap in any object that implements the expected interfaces—like a mock or alternative service, without changing InvitationService itself.
-As long as those dependencies match the expected interfaces, everything works seamlessly.

-## Dependency Injection Container
+## The cost and how to mitigate it - Dependency Injection Container

 You might be thinking: “Okay, but what if my dependencies have dependencies, and those dependencies have dependencies, and so on?”